 This is the first in a series, highlighting Moreland schools' Teacher, Classified & Volunteers of the Year, as voted on by the school site staff.
 Moreland values and is grateful to have such exemplary employees and parent/community volunteers.
 Congratulations to Anderson's Volunteer of the Year, Carmen Gonzalez, Classified Person of the Year, Alicia Thornton, and Teacher of the Year, Brent Duka.Uploaded 6 days ago

 Made possible through a state grant, 53 Moreland Staff Members & a Board Member attended the Museum of Tolerance, the educational arm of the Simon Weisenthal Center, an internationally renowned Jewish Human Rights organization.
 The only museum of its kind in the world, The Museum of Tolerance is dedicated to challenging visitors to understand the Holocaust in both historic and contemporary contexts.
-The focus is to confront all forms of prejudice and discrimination in our world today.Uploaded 3 weeks ago
+The focus is to confront all forms of prejudice and discrimination in our world today.Uploaded a month ago